GurpreetSDeol/maritime-iuu-detection/README.md

 The project approaches IUU fishing detection from two angles that reflect how the problem is handled in practice: behavioural classification and spatial risk scoring.

 **Fishing Classifier** trains a LightGBM model on 160,000 windowed AIS segments from 258 labelled fishing vessels.
-Rather than relying on pre-existing fishing labels as model inputs, features are engineered from raw ping kinematics — speed variance, trajectory entropy, and net displacement ratio.
+Rather than relying on pre-existing fishing labels as model inputs, features are engineered from raw ping kinematics: speed variance, trajectory entropy, and net displacement ratio.
 The model achieves 85% accuracy and an AUC-ROC of 0.927 on held-out vessels it has never seen.

 **IUU Risk Scoring** applies a composite risk score to confirmed fishing events from the Global Fishing Watch API.
 Each event is scored based on whether it occurred inside a Marine Protected Area, the vessel's authorisation status against relevant RFMOs, whether it took place on the high seas outside any EEZ, and whether GFW flagged it as a potential risk.
 The output is a ranked alert feed of the highest-risk fishing activity.